 Let’s look at the keyword research process, KEI (keyword effectiveness index), is relation to frequency (how often people search for something) and competition (how competitive the market is).
 KEI is one of the ways to find what keywords and key-phrases show the largest potential and are more likely to help your site attract more targeted traffic.
 But, as always, you need identify relevant search terms as explained before.

 When doing KEI, you’re probably not searching for keywords, but for key-phrases.
 The most important key-phrase is the one that describes the content of your specific web page.
+Learn more here how to get exclusive leads.

 Let’s look at a practical example in action once again.